hashicorp/terraform-provider-azurerm/website/docs/r/media_streaming_policy.html.markdown

 A `common_encryption_cenc` block supports the following:

-* `clear_key_encryption_configuration` - (Optional) A `clear_key_encryption_configuration` block defined as below.
+* `clear_key_encryption` - (Optional) A `clear_key_encryption` block as defined below.
 Changing this forces a new Streaming Policy to be created.

-* `clear_track` - (Optional) One or more `clear_track` blocks defined as below.
+* `clear_track` - (Optional) One or more `clear_track` blocks as defined below.
 Changing this forces a new Streaming Policy to be created.

-* `content_key_to_track_mapping` - (Optional) One or more `content_key_to_track_mapping` blocks defined as below.
+* `content_key_to_track_mapping` - (Optional) One or more `content_key_to_track_mapping` blocks as defined below.
 Changing this forces a new Streaming Policy to be created.

 * `default_content_key` - (Optional) A `default_content_key` block as defined below.
 Changing this forces a new Streaming Policy to be created.

 * `drm_playready` - (Optional) A `drm_playready` block as defined below.
 Changing this forces a new Streaming Policy to be created.

-* `drm_widevine_custom_license_acquisition_url_template` - (Optional) Template for the URL of the custom service delivering licenses to end user players.
-Not required when using Azure Media Services for issuing licenses.
-The template supports replaceable tokens that the service will update at runtime with the value specific to the request.
-The currently supported token values are `{AlternativeMediaId}`, which is replaced with the value of `StreamingLocatorId.AlternativeMediaId`, and `{ContentKeyId}`, which is replaced with the value of identifier of the key being requested.
+* `drm_widevine_custom_license_acquisition_url_template` - (Optional) The URL template for the custom service that delivers licenses to the end user.
+This is not required when using Azure Media Services for issuing licenses.
 Changing this forces a new Streaming Policy to be created.

 * `enabled_protocols` - (Optional) A `enabled_protocols` block as defined below.
 Changing this forces a new Streaming Policy to be created.

 ---

-A `clear_key_encryption_configuration` block supports the following:
+A `clear_key_encryption` block supports the following:

-* `custom_keys_acquisition_url_template` - (Required) Template for the URL of the custom service delivering content keys to end user players.
-Not required when using Azure Media Services for issuing licenses.
-The template supports replaceable tokens that the service will update at runtime with the value specific to the request.
-The currently supported token value is `{AlternativeMediaId}`, which is replaced with the value of `StreamingLocatorId.AlternativeMediaId`.
+* `custom_keys_acquisition_url_template` - (Required) The URL template for the custom service that delivers content keys to the end user.
+This is not required when using Azure Media Services for issuing keys.
 Changing this forces a new Streaming Policy to be created.

--> **Note** Either `clear_key_encryption_configuration` or `drm` must be specified.
+-> **Note** Either `clear_key_encryption` or `drm` must be specified.

 ---

 A `clear_track` block supports the following:

-* `condition` - (Required) One or more `condition` blocks defined as below.
+* `condition` - (Required) One or more `condition` blocks as defined below.
 Changing this forces a new Streaming Policy to be created.

 ---

 A `condition` block supports the following:

-* `operation` - (Required) Track property condition operation.
+* `operation` - (Required) The track property condition operation.
 Possible value is `Equal`.
 Changing this forces a new Streaming Policy to be created.

-* `property` - (Required) Track property type.
+* `property` - (Required) The track property type.
 Possible value is `FourCC`.
 Changing this forces a new Streaming Policy to be created.

-* `value` - (Required) Track property value.
+* `value` - (Required) The track property value.
 Changing this forces a new Streaming Policy to be created.

 ---

 A `content_key_to_track_mapping` block supports the following:

-* `label` - (Optional) Label can be used to specify Content Key when creating a Streaming Locator.
+* `label` - (Optional) Specifies the content key when creating a Streaming Locator.
 Changing this forces a new Streaming Policy to be created.

-* `policy_name` - (Optional) Policy used by Default Key.
+* `policy_name` - (Optional) The policy used by the default key.
 Changing this forces a new Streaming Policy to be created.

-* `track` - (Optional) One or more `track` blocks defined as below.
+* `track` - (Optional) One or more `track` blocks as defined below.
 Changing this forces a new Streaming Policy to be created.

 ---